-Brilliant Bairstow leads England to win
+Brilliant Bairstow leads England to victory

 On a breathless final day at Trent Bridge, Bairstow made the second-fastest century by an England batter in Test cricket as the hosts strolled to what should have been a challenging target of 299 from 72 overs.

-Bairstow's outrageous hitting took him to three figures from 77 balls, only just missing the England record of 76 balls that has stood for 120 years.
+Bairstow's outrageous hitting in the spell after tea took him to three figures from 77 balls, only just missing the England record of 76 balls that has stood for 120 years.

 He was eventually out for 136 from 92 balls, having clubbed 14 fours and seven sixes in front of a delirious full house.